Jamilusalis/majorclick/README.md

 ### Hello 👋
-I am Jamilu Salisu, a Software Engineer.
+I am Jamilu Salisu Mohammed, a Software Engineer.
 I'm passionate about emerging technologies, and most of my experience lies in full-stack web development.
 In my spare time, you can find me Reading, Watching Animation or teaching how to code.

 - 🌱 I’m currently learning anything Mobile (flutter) and Web development related.